kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md

 \(a\) The noise produced by the airplane must be recorded.
 A magnetic tape recorder is acceptable.

-\(b\) The characteristics of the system must comply with the recommendations in IEC 179 (incorporated by reference, see §36.6).
+\(b\) The characteristics of the system must comply with the recommendations in IEC 179 (incorporated by reference, see [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md#§36.6   Incorporation by reference.|§36.6]]).

 \(c\) The response of the complete system to a sensibly plane progressive sinusoidal wave of constant amplitude must lie within the tolerance limits specified in IEC Publication No. 179, dated 1973, over the frequency range 45 to 11,200 Hz.